andreschaffer/slis-slos-examples/README.md

 # Terminology
 SLIs stand for Service Level Indicators.
 They are simply the indicators or _measurements_ of your service that speak for its reliability.
 They will help you with the first question “How reliable is the service you provide to your users?”.

 SLOs stand for Service Level Objectives.
 They are simply your SLIs + objectives or _targets_ for your service’s reliability.
 They clearly relate to the second question “What would be a _good enough_ reliability level for your service?”, but also to the third one “What would change in how you work with software development if reliability was a feature?”.
-Once a reasonable reliability target is defined, running below it should spur action to get back on track, as no one wants to provide an unreliable experience to their users.
+Once a reasonable reliability target is defined, running below it should invoke action to get back on track, as no one wants to provide an unreliable experience to their users.
 Or in other words, reliability now becomes an unambiguous feature, and should be fixed if broken.

 SLAs stand for Service Level Agreements.
 They are simply your SLOs + agreements or _consequences_ of breaking the SLOs.
 These are signed between providers and customers, and the consequences are usually monetary.
 They directly speak to the third question “What would change in how you work with software development if reliability was a feature?”, as no one wants to lose money.
 I just wanted to briefly touch on the concept of SLAs since it’s common in the reliability and business world, but won’t go further on it in this project.